ligato/docs/docs/user-guide/concepts.md

 Model spec (specification) describes the model using the module, version and type fields:

 - `module` -  groups models belonging for the same configuration entity.
 For example, models for VPP configuration have vpp module, models for Linux configuration have linux module, etc.
-- `version` - current version of the VPP Agent API.
+- `version` - current version of the vpp-agent API.
 The version only changes upon release of a new version.
 - `type` - keyword describing the given model (e.g. interfaces, bridge-domains, etc.)

 These three parts are used to generate a model prefix.
 The model prefix is part of a key and uses the following format: